 I have done stand-up fighting in my own personal life for some time now, and boxing is something I am truly interested in.
 Getting to combine my own mixed martial arts hobby with my internet work is actually really fun, and in order for me to do it, I had to buy the only VR boxing game there is – The Thrill of the Fight.

 The Thrill of the Fight is only available on HTC Vive due to being tied to tracking controllers, but I believe that the support will spread to Oculus Rift as soon as Touch controllers come out.As soon as I turned on the game, I was up on stage, with no people sitting on seats.
 The only thing I had to do there was stand on weighing scale and measure my height (height being the only purpose of course).
-After that, I was suddenly teleported in a boxing gym, with my personal trainer just inches from my face, looking as though he had enough of my crap already.
+After that, I was suddenly teleported to a boxing gym, with my personal trainer just inches from my face, looking as though he had enough of my crap already.

 When I looked around with my boxing cloves equipped, all I saw was a boxing ring and a clipboard with certain opponents on it (the more you win, the more you unlock).
 Obviously the first thing I did was try to knock out the trainer.
 Small punches in the stomach in the beginning, and then full-out swing-war on him after seeing he doesn’t go down.
 Be honest, if you didn’t beat him just a bit, you are one lying sack of potatoes.
 Even though I tried my best to combo K.O him, I had to give up after seeing that subtle ouch-faces were the only things I’d see from him.

 But, once I started boxing in the ring, I gotta admit – it was super fun.
 Even though “fun” is not exactly the term most boxers would search for in this game, the fact that it manages to engage you to turn on your brain and look for the right opportunities to jab or counterpunch your opponent, makes this game ideal for people who want to practice their punches, and most of all, your reactions.